Glench/ExtPay/README.md

 Depending on how you configure your extension, users that have paid before can log in to activate their paid features on different browsers, profiles, or after uninstalling/reinstalling.

+Make sure not to skip step 7 to let the users cancel the subscription should they wish to do so!

 ## 6. Use `extpay.onPaid.addListener()` to run code when the user pays